03rd May 2017

 - The Mental Health Tribunal can discharge the patient, either immediately or on a set date and the consent of the Secretary of State for Justice is not needed.
 This is the most common route to discharge.
 The Tribunal is an in-depth review of the case carried out by an independent body consisting of a lawyer, psychiatrist and a representative of the public.

 Usually the patient is first discharged from hospital into the community but with conditions attached (“conditionally discharged”) and then later to be “absolutely discharged” so that no further conditions apply.

 Being conditionally discharged usually means that the person is not required to stay in hospital and lives in the community comes with a number of conditions.
 These are usually to continue to take any medication the person was on in hospital (but this can only be with the person's consent), to live at a specified address and to attend appointments with the multi-disciplinary team.
-If the person were suffering from a mental disorder and required treatment in hospital at a later date, they could be recalled to hospital for this purpose by the Home Secretary.
+If the person were suffering from a mental disorder and required treatment in hospital at a later date, they could be recalled to hospital for this purpose by the Secretary of State for Justice.
 Absolute discharge means that the person is taken off the order, without any conditions attached and can no longer be recalled by the Home Secretary.